Shumaila-sayed/Portfolio/README.md

-# Portfolio Project 🚀✨
+# Portfolio Project ✨

-## Overview 🎭📌🎨
+## Overview 📌

-This project is a personal portfolio website showcasing my work, skills, and contact information.
-The design follows a structured layout optimized for desktop, tablet, and mobile views. 🎨💻📱
+This project is a personal portfolio website showcasing my work, skills, and contact section.
+The design follows a structured layout optimized for desktop, tablet, and mobile views.📱

 ## Demo 💻